Challenge, California

-Challenge (formerly Challenge Mills) is an unincorporated community in Yuba County, California.
-It is located on Dry Creek 30 mi northeast of Marysville.
+Challenge (formerly Challenge Mills) is an unincorporated community in Yuba County, California, United States.
+It is located on Dry Creek, 30 mi northeast of Marysville.

 Challenge was once the terminus of a narrow-gauge logging railroad that hauled timber to the Beanville mill.

 A post office opened at Challenge in 1895.

 Climate

 According to the Köppen Climate Classification system, Challenge has a warm-summer Mediterranean climate, abbreviated "Csa" on climate maps.